bertacv/world-factbook/README.md

 This project consists of a exploratory analysis of the demographics of the world.

 It first searches for any outlier or wrong data in the database to exclude them from the analysis.

-Then it answers the following questions:
+Then we answer the following questions:

 - Which are the average population and area?
 - Which are the most densely populated countries?